Stupid Girls: Music video

 Some of the negatively portrayed characters in the video are parodies of young female celebrities such as Mary-Kate Olsen, who provides the basis for the Boho-chic dressing style of the girl who visits a Fred Segal clothing store.
-The redheaded girl who accidentally hits pedestrians with her car is a parody of Lindsay Lohan.
+The redheaded girl who hits pedestrians with her car is a parody of Lindsay Lohan.
 The scene in which Pink washes a car in a bikini is a parody of similar scenes in the video for Jessica Simpson's "These Boots Are Made for Walkin'" (2005) and a 2005 Carl's Jr. television commercial featuring Paris Hilton.
 The girl dancing in a 50 Cent video portrayed the image of Fergie from The Black Eyed Peas.
 The digital video shots showing Pink in bed with a man parallel those in the Paris Hilton sex tape 1 Night in Paris.
-The scene where Pink portrays a blonde coming into a bathroom throwing up food in order to be skinny (portraying anorexia and bulimia) is reported to be portraying Nicole Richie and Hilary Duff's eating disorders.
+The scene where Pink portrays a blonde coming into a bathroom throwing up food in order to be skinny (portraying anorexia and bulimia) is reported to be portraying Nicole Richie's eating disorders.
 Towards the end of the video, an older woman with leathery skin appears next to a hot pink Honda S2000, which is exactly the same car driven by Devon Aoki in the film 2 Fast 2 Furious.

 The video debuted on the U.S. MTV Total Request Live countdown on January 31 and peaked at number six; it remained on the countdown for fourteen days, until February 23.
 The video was retired on the Poland version of MTV's Total Request Live, and it won the MTV Video Music Award for Best Pop Video in August 2006 (see 2006 MTV Video Music Awards).
 When she was receiving the award, Pink parodied Paris Hilton by talking in a higher pitched voice and acting overly excited.
 Nicole Richie co-presented the award.

+In 2023, Paris Hilton wrote in her memoir that she felt judged by being parodied in the music video but called Pink a "brilliant" singer.